kmgallahan/Style-as-Code/docs/The_Process/index.md

 Getting started with EditorConfig files involves these steps:

-1. Picking an EditorConfig
+1. EditorConfig selection
-2. Resolving rule violations
+2. Resolving violations
-3. Expanding analyzer usage
+3. Adding analyzers

 If you're already using one and want to stick with it, then start on step 2.